-We recommend that your E&O insurance policy matches the amount of your bond.
-For instance, if you are a California notary, we recommend $15,000 in E&O insurance to cover your $15,000 notary bond.
+We recommend that your E&O insurance policy matches the amount of your state-required notary bond.
+For exmaple, if you have a $15,000 notary bond, we recommend $15,000 in E&O insurance.

-If you plan to work as a signing agent, $25,000 in E&O insurance is a good place to start because it is the minimum amount required by most signing services and title companies.
+If you plan to work as a signing agent, we recommend $25,000 in E&O insurance.
+This is the minimum amount required by most signing services and title companies.